RakePants/linkedin-based-letters/README.md

 - education in the following format: *[Degree_name from school1, described as description; ...]*

 ## Generation
-Using OpenAI's API, generated letters with ChatGPT-3.5's assistant mode.
+Using OpenAI's API, generated letters with **ChatGPT-3.5's assistant mode**.
 Prompt included the aforementioned information and a task to create a proposal letter.